 11 Riverside South

 This south suburban area is growing rapidly as developers build homes, retailers set up shop, and professional services open offices.
-Located 18 kilometres south of downtown and not long ago mostly farm or vacant land, now has a population of 11,000 and offers a range of housing types and styles built by leading Ottawa developers.
+Located 18 kilometres south of downtown and not long ago mostly farm or vacant land, now has a population of over 14,000 and offers a range of housing types and styles built by leading Ottawa developers.
 Ottawa’s LRT (Light Rail Transit) system will eventually extend to Riverside South.

 12 Rural south